iExecBlockchainComputing/documentation-tools/tools/web3telegram/usage.md

 - Name your protected data for easy identification.

+After creating your protected data, it's important to initiate a conversation with the bot.
+This action authorizes the bot to send messages within that specific conversation.
+Without this step, you will be unable to receive messages.

 ## Authorizing Users

 To authorize users to send you messages using the bot: